Service Desk Automation: 15 Proven Strategies to Transform IT Support

 Conversational Ticketing Through Collaboration Tools

 This removes context switching.
-Teams stay focused without jumping between apps to check ticket status or add details and support staff respond within the collaboration tool itself, treating requests as threaded conversations, not isolated queue items.
-The result is that adoption rates increase because the friction of requesting help disappears and the employee experience improves.
+Teams stay focused without jumping between apps to check ticket status or add details, and support staff can respond within the collaboration tool itself, treating requests as threaded conversations instead of isolated queue items.
+Adoption increases because the friction of requesting help disappears and the employee experience improves.
 When creating a ticket feels like messaging a colleague, end-users stop attempting to solve problems alone or delaying until issues escalate.
 Service desk automation built into these tools meets people where they already work.

 Self-Service Portals and Knowledge Base Automation